MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/index.md

 ## Implementations

 This flow can be implemented manually by making HTTP requests directly to the various REST APIs (see documentation).
-MobileFirst Platform Foundation also provides libraries to help you achieve this on **WebSphere** servers using the provided **Trust Association Interceptor**, or any other Java-based filter using the provided **Java Token Validator**:
+MobileFirst Foundation also provides libraries to help you achieve this on **WebSphere** servers using the provided **Trust Association Interceptor**, or any other Java-based filter using the provided **Java Token Validator**: